This post may contain affiliate links. Please see my disclosure policy for details.

 It only costs 3 rupees to go inside and they have lots of displays from digs and excavations made in Ahar and Dhulkot Mound.

-If you’re a history lover, you’ll enjoy looking at all the earthenware and artefacts that have been recovered!
+If you’re a history lover, you’ll enjoy looking at all the earthenware and artifacts that have been recovered!

 Top tips to avoid mistakes